ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 ![ROS-Industrial Technology Area Summary](pics/TechnologyAreaSummary_small.jpg)

 One can observe that the areas were categorized into six technical subtopics and one non-technical topic (Supporting Services).
-The numbers in parethesis represent the number of use-cases that have needs in these areas.
+The numbers in parenthesis represent the number of use-cases that have needs in these areas.
 The topic areas are:

-1. __Hardware Interfaces:__ new interfaces to other robot contorllers, sensors and actuators
+1. __Hardware Interfaces:__ new interfaces to other robot controllers, sensors and actuators
-2. __Human Interfaces:__ new ways to interact with humans by "traditional" means such as graphical interfaces or non-traditional means such as gesture commanads
+2. __Human Interfaces:__ new ways to interact with humans by "traditional" means such as graphical interfaces or non-traditional means such as gesture commands
-3. __Workspace Modeling:__ rapid generation of environement models and how to configure the robot within those environments
+3. __Workspace Modeling:__ rapid generation of environment models and how to configure the robot within those environments
 4. __Work-Object Pose Estimation:__ identification and locating known objects in unknown locations (unstructured)
 5. __Path Planning:__ determining optimal motion plans for a robot manipulator while obeying process constraints
 6. __Mobility:__ topics unique to mobile platforms including localization and navigation